 It was still windy under cloudy skies but then some light rain fell and that switched the wind from WSW to W or even WNW.
 And the offshore flow is now 10mph lighter.

 Hope no-one got caught out by that.
-I could see kites falling out of the sky, upwind from where I was sailing.This space is kept clear for random notes, reminders, or a shopping list.
+I could see kites falling out of the sky, upwind from where I was sailing.watch out for grumpy people after all this recent rain

 30th August 2014, 04:18 PM #68